 7. Subscription to our newsletters

-The personal data collected as part of a registration for the newsletter will only be used to send our newsletter.
-In addition, subscribers to the newsletter may be informed by e-mail, as long as this is necessary for the operation of the newsletter service or a registration in question, as this could be the case in the event of modifications to the newsletter offer, or in the event of a change in technical circumstances.
+The personal data collected as part of the newsletter will only be used to send our newsletter.
+Subscribers to the newsletter may be informed by e-mail, as long as this is necessary for the operation of the newsletter service or a registration in question, as this could be the case in the event of modifications to the newsletter offer, or in the event of a change in technical circumstances.
 The controller may transfer data to one or more processors (e.g. newsletter service providers) that also use personal data only for internal purposes that are attributable to providing the newsletter service.
 The subscription to our newsletter may be terminated by the data subject at any time.
 The consent to the storage of personal data, which the data subject has given for shipping the newsletter, may be revoked at any time.
 For the purpose of revocation of consent, a corresponding link is found in each newsletter.

-The newsletter of Saspo Services GmbH contains so-called tracking pixels.
+The newsletter of Saspo Services GmbH could contain so-called tracking pixels.
 A tracking pixel is a miniature graphic embedded in such e-mails, which are sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
 Based on the embedded tracking pixel, Saspo Services GmbH may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.

 Such personal data collected by the tracking pixels contained in the newsletters are stored pseudonymised and are analyzed by the controller in order to optimize the sending of the newsletter, as well as to adapt the content of future newsletters even better to the interests of the data subject.
 The controller may transfer data to one or more processors (e.g. newsletter service providers) that also use personal data only for internal purposes that are attributable to providing the newsletter service.
 At any time data subjects are at entitled to opt-out from being tracked by the newsletter tracking pixels by unsubscribing from our newsletter service by clicking the unsubscribe link at the bottom of any newsletter.